kangabru/skin-tone-checker/readme.md

 # Skin Tone Checker

-A small desktop application which can be used to check the accuracy of skin tones.
-The app also provides basic hints as to what is wrong with the tone.
+A simple desktop colour picker tool which helps you to edit your photos to achieve perfect skin tones.

+Key Features:
+- Pick skin tone colours on screen and see hints to improve them.
+- Watch a specific point on screen whilst you make photo adjustments.
+- It's fast, and supports every OS and editing app including Photoshop or Lightroom.

 ---

-## Features and Usage
+## Usage

 ### Colour Check
-- Click anywhere on the application and drag to analyse colours on screen.
+- Click and drag anywhere inside the app to analyse colours anywhere on screen.
-- The picker uses an average of nearby colours rather than a single point.
-- Basic stats and a description are displayed to help indicate skin tone problems.
+- Basic stats and hints are displayed to help indicate skin tone problems.
+- Note that an average of colours is used rather than a single point.

 ### Colour Watch
-- Drag the eye dropper tool to place the watcher marker on screen.
+- Click and drag the eye dropper tool to place a watch marker anywhere on screen.
-- The colour at the marked position will be watched while the user can update settings in real time.
+- The colour at the marker will be watched to allow the user to edit the photo in real time.
-- Click anywhere on screen to disable the watcher.
+- Click anywhere inside the app to disable the watcher.
+- Drag the marker to update its position.

-### Show Above Windows
+### Fix Above Windows
-- Right click anywhere on the application to toggle whether the application is fixed above other windows.
+- Right click anywhere inside the app to toggle whether the app is fixed above others.
 - Usage of the picker tool temporarily fixes the window until the watcher is deactivated.
+- A dark border is displayed whilst the app is fixed above others.

-### Test
+### Colour Correction
-- You can validate the accuracy using a [popular face dataset](http://vis-www.cs.umass.edu/lfw/alpha_all_30.html).

----

-## Technical Details

-The application is built with python and [Qt](https://pyqt5.com).
+This app simply displays information about skin tone colours and thus can be used with any external editing application.
+It does not provide any colour correction abilities itself.

+- Determine whether skin tones have the correct hue, saturation, and brightness.
+- Correct a photo's white balance via the skin tones in the photo instead of using a neutral gray indicator.
+- Adjust the tint of a photo in your editing program to fix incorrect hues.

 ---